“People think I’m weird and I’m not sure why.”

 3. You haven’t met people with similar interests

 “Why do people think I’m weird?”
-If you have this thought daily, keep in mind how important it is to look for people who share similar interests.
-This way you can have a more meaningful conversation and build lasting friendships.
-One way to do this is by joining a social meetup group you’re interested in.
-These organizations/groups often have regular events and activities to help you meet new people and expand your social circle.
+If you have this thought today, keep in mind how important it is to look for people who share similar interests.
+You’ll have more meaningful conversations and build friendships.

 Explore local happenings with Eventbrite events